The Van Beuren Corporation: History

 In 1932, Van Beuren planned to release a series of wild-animal shorts featuring celebrity explorer Frank Buck.
 RKO executives were so impressed by these Van Beuren shorts that they decided to combine them into a feature film, Bring 'Em Back Alive.
 This was a very successful business move, but it left both Van Beuren and RKO with a void in their short-subject schedule.
 Van Beuren, forced to act quickly, found an existing series of two-reel comedies: Charlie Chaplin's 12 productions for the Mutual film company, produced in 1916-17.
 Van Beuren paid $10,000 each for the shorts, and assigned his animation department to create new music and sound effects for the silent films.
-Bandleader Gene Rodemich and Rodemich's assistant and successor Winston Sharples assembled new scores.
-RKO released the Van Beuren Chaplins in 1933–34.
+Gene Rodemich and Winston Sharples assembled new orchestral scores.
+RKO released the Van Beuren Chaplins from August 1932 to July 1934.
 Chaplin did not own these films; author Michael J. Hayde discloses that Chaplin had declined several opportunities to purchase them.

 The Van Beuren Corporation acquired and produced live-action features such as Adventure Girl (1934) and two more Frank Buck safaris, Wild Cargo (1934) and Frank Buck's Fang and Claw (1935).
-Other Van Beuren live-action productions included a "Van Beuren Vagabond" travelogue series, a series of novelty shorts narrated by the radio comedy team Easy Aces (Goodman Ace and Jane Ace) and musical comedy shorts featuring Bert Lahr, Shemp Howard, among others.
+Other Van Beuren live-action productions included a "Van Beuren Vagabond" travelogue series, a series of novelty shorts narrated by the radio comedy team Easy Aces (Goodman Ace and Jane Ace), and musical comedy shorts featuring Bert Lahr or Shemp Howard, and other musical or comedy acts.

+Management change and series decline

+By mid‑1933, RKO had grown dissatisfied with the creative direction of the Van Beuren cartoons, in particular the Tom and Jerry shorts, viewing them as too surreal and lacking in broad commercial appeal.
+According to animator Mannie Davis, RKO installed Hiram S. Brown, Jr. (nicknamed "Bunny" and the son of RKO executive Hiram Brown) as business manager in 1933.
+Brown clashed with director John Foster, and Foster's name disappeared from credits after March 1933.
+He was replaced by George Stallings.

+Film Daily announced on September 1, 1933 that the Tom and Jerry series had been discontinued, to be replaced by Otto Soglow's popular comic-strip character "The Little King".
+On September 21, 1933, supervisor Brown slashed the payroll by discharging 10 animators and assistants (from a staff of 96, according to head animator Harry Bailey).
+Film Daily expressed surprise: "Harry D. Bailey, one of the head animators who has been with the company 12 years, and George Rufle, another chief animator, were among the departures."
+Supervisor Brown went on to head the serial unit at Republic Pictures.

+Van Beuren remained dissatisfied, and after licensing The Little King he signed the radio comedy act Amos 'n' Andy to provide their voices for animated cartoons.
+Neither series was successful.